Taking action on smoking and health

 The Charter webpages contain a growing number of case studies of tobacco-free action taking place locally.
 Local Alliances can draw attention to their work by taking part in the Charter and then encouraging local organisations to make Charter pledges.
 See what NHS Lanarkshire and others are doing as inspiration.

-Connie Bennett, Development Officer, is the person to approach regarding Charter action: 0131 220 9486.
+Stephanie Scott, Development Officer, is the person to approach regarding Charter action: 0131 220 9486.

 Looking for a speaker at an alliance event, local awareness day or local conference?
 The STA or ASH Scotland may be able to help.
 Enquire through David Robertson: 0131 220 9467.